yanina-nas/yanina-nas/README.md

-### Hi!
-I'm Nastya.
+#### Hi!
+I'm Nastia.

-- 🫀 I’m a junior full stack software engineer working at Bingli.
+I’m a junior full stack software engineer based in Brussels, Belgium.
+My background is professional rowing and medicine.

-- 🔭 I'm currently enjoying sunny weather here in Brussels, Belgium.

-- 🦾 In my previous life I was a professional rower with academic background in medicine.

-### Other places you can find me:
+#### Other places you can find me:
 - [LeetCode][leetcode]
 - [CodeChef][codechef]
 - [HackerRank][hackerrank]